 When it comes to trendy New Year's diets and cleanses, juicing is all the rage.
 But for those of us who are always on the go, it's much easier to skip the peeling and grinding and grab a drink at a local juice bar, which seem to be cropping up left and right in the city.
 Check out these spots—old and new—for juices and smoothies that will help you to feel refreshed, satisfied, and guilt-free.

 Pure Raw Juice: This local institution has been a favorite since it opened inside a former Riverside ice cream parlor in 2015.
-Now, Pure Raw also operates a second location in Towson, and a third is on its way in Hampden next year.
+Now, Pure Raw also operates locations in Towson and Hampden.
 As its name signifies, Pure Raw Juice uses fresh fruits and vegetables to create unpasteurized juices, smoothies, and power shots.
 Also of note are its colorful acai bowls topped with a variety of seeds and fruits.
 Popular Pick-Me-Up: The "True Blood" juice blend mixes pineapple, carrots, oranges, lemon, and beets—which are known to increase stamina and lower blood pressure.
 Multiple locations including 1401 Riverside Ave., 410-659-6928

 Plantbar: The landscape at Belvedere Square Market was forever changed when this health-conscious spot debuted a few years back.
-And now, Plantbar operates a second location at Harbor Point in between Fells Point and Harbor East.
+And now, Plantbar operates other cafes at Harbor Point in between Fells Point and Harbor East, as well as in Canton and Towson.
 In keeping with the wholesome vibe of its sister restaurant Zia's Cafe, Plantbar offers create-your-own and made-to-order juices, smoothies, and acai power bowls.
 A bevy of bottled juices are also available to grab and go.
 Popular Pick-Me-Up: The "Daily Greens" juice blend—made with cucumber, kale, mint, parsley, and lime—is a tasty way to make sure your body is getting its proper nutrients.
 Cucumber is great for your skin, and it's also good for flushing out toxins if you're trying a New Year's detox.
 529 E. Belvedere Ave., 410-264-2364

 Corner Juice Bar & General Store: This Canton store offers everything from wildflower honey to crafty handmade jewelry, but it's the juice bar menu that truly shines.
 Options include fruit and veggie bases that can be paired with add-ins like cucumber, sweet potato, parsley, and pineapple.
 Popular Pick-Me-Up: The fresh-presssed "Total Body Reboot" combines kale, spinach, dandelion, parsley, celery, cucumber, kiwi, green apple, ginger, lemon, and lime.
 Raw kale is full of vitamins and protein, and sneaking it into this flavorful medley is a great way to mix up your vegetable intake.
 2400 Fleet St., 410-844-1538